peterhonne/MindBridge/README.md

 **What it does:** Bridges individuals to their own minds and eventually to mental health professionals
 **My goal:** Reinforce therapy, not replace it - providing support when experts aren't available

+## 🚧 Project Status

+This is an ongoing, long-term project with significant work ahead for production readiness.
+The current version represents the output of a foundational three-week development sprint, the goal of which was to rapidly build and deploy a feature-rich core platform.
+While the current implementation provides a solid foundation with modern architecture patterns, much more optimization and development is needed to meet enterprise mental health platform standards.

 ## ☁️ Live Demo

-The platform is deployed and running on Google Kubernetes Engine.
+MindBridge is deployed and running on Google Kubernetes Engine.

 **Live Application**: https://mindbridge.honne.app